Code-Institute-Submissions/Sculpt-Studio/README.md

 Design goal is to provide a simplistic web site with that is simple to use, is easy to understand and provide a good quality feeling.
 Site has been purposely designed and minimally filled not to retract from the user experience and to enable filling the site goals.

+### Color and Fonts

+Fonts : Noto Serif JP

+Main color schema :
+Background : rgb(248,246,246)
+Font color 1 : rgb(239,64,41)
+Font color 2 : rgb(51,18,118)
+Font color 3 : rgb(0,0,0)

 <summary>

 ### CLICK TO VIEW WIREFRAMES

+For wireframes Balsamiq has been used, there have been changed done during building the site.
+Overall wireframes were follow for the general desing.
 </summary>
 <details>